danfitz/onlineCourses/jsWeirdParts/2019-10-06-the-weird-parts-of-javascript-3-types-and-operators.md

 ---
 categories: [frontend]
 tags: [js]
-title: "The Weird Parts of JavaScript 3: Types and Operators"
+title: "The Weird Parts of JavaScript Module 3: Types and Operators"
 ---

 ## Conceptual Aside: Types and JavaScript